discord-jda/JDA-Website/docs/using-jda/making-a-music-bot.md

     public static void main(String[] args)
     throws IllegalArgumentException, LoginException, RateLimitedException
     {
+        JDABuilder.createDefault(BOT_TOKEN)
+                .enableIntents(GatewayIntent.MESSAGE_CONTENT) // Allow this bot to read messages - this will also need to be enabled on the dev portal
-        JDABuilder.createDefault(args[0]) // Use token provided as JVM argument .addEventListeners(new MusicBot()) // Register new MusicBot instance as EventListener .build(); // Build JDA - connect to discord }
+                .addEventListeners(new MusicBot()) // Register new MusicBot instance as EventListener .build(); // Build JDA - connect to discord }

     @Override